zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    :zeek:id:`Reporter::error`.

-   :t: The time the error was passed to the reporter.
+   :param t: The time the error was passed to the reporter.

-   :msg: The error message.
+   :param msg: The error message.

-   :location: A (potentially empty) string describing a location associated with
+   :param location: A (potentially empty) string describing a location associated with
        the error.

    .. zeek:see:: reporter_info reporter_warning Reporter::info Reporter::warning